how I

 To achieve this I workout 6-7 days a week and include a mix of: cardio, balance and flexibility, and strength training

-my rituals
+my protocol

 3 forms of movement: